These keto peanut butter balls are one of those low carb recipes I have to hide from myself… because they’re SO.INCREDIBLY.GOOOD!

 Blend, Roll, Freeze, Dip – this recipe is ridiculously easy!

-- Hand mixer – This is the main tool you’ll need to make these easy low carb peanut butter balls.
+- Hand mixer – This is the main tool you’ll need to make these easy keto peanut butter balls.
 Use it to make sure your mixture is smooth and well incorporated.

 - Baking sheet – Make sure you have room in your freezer for this baking sheet, cuz that’s where this is going.
 If you need to do a smaller sheet, just freeze your peanut butter balls in batches.